Intego Review: Quick Expert Summary

 Intego’s real-time protection is really good, too.
 It continuously inspects your Mac for any suspicious files or programs.
 I tested it by launching a range of ransomware simulations against my Mac, and the real-time engine instantly blocked all of the attacks and displayed a warning pop-up, which made me confident that my system is constantly protected regardless of what I download.
 I also like how the settings let you remove the quarantine marker from a file that’s been scanned and proven to be safe, so macOS doesn’t issue you with a warning when you open it.

-Overall, I like VirusBarrier’s range of scan options and the fact that subsequent scans are much faster.
+Overall, I like VirusBarrier’s range of scan options.
+The scanner is also lightweight and quick, and I like the fact that subsequent scans are much faster than the first.
 I also like the email virus scan feature and the option to scan for threats on connected drives or iOS devices.
 I would prefer it if VirusBarrier had more comprehensive anti-phishing protections, and I’d be happier if I was notified of potential issues with quarantined files.
-But I think VirusBarrier is a solid antivirus scanner that provides high-level protection for Mac computers.
+But overall, I think VirusBarrier is a solid antivirus scanner that provides high-level protection for Mac computers.

 NetBarrier — Mac Firewall